dvelatcodes/Aklab/README.md

-"# Aklab"
-This is a website I built from an existing website(https://www.aklabengineering.com/) to fully showcase the company's greatness
+# Aklab Updated Website

+This is a website upgrade made on Aklab ng previous website.

+## Screenshots

+## Deployment

+visit the new website at => https://dvelatcodes.github.io/Aklab/ visit the old website at => https://www.aklabengineering.com/